codeforboston/codeforboston.org/_pages/code-of-conduct.md

 permalink: /code-of-conduct/
 ---

+{: .t-section-headline }
 #Code Of Conduct

-###The Code for Boston community expects that Code for Boston network activities, events, and digital forums:
+####The Code for Boston community expects that Code for Boston network activities, events, and digital forums:

 - Are a safe and respectful environment for all participants.
 - Are a place where people are free to fully express their identities.